hotwax/oms-documentation/Plugins/Scan Barcode and QR code with Vue Barcode Reader.md

 ## Usage

 To use the Vue Barcode Reader package, refer to the [official documentation](https://www.npmjs.com/package/vue-barcode-reader) for detailed instructions and customization options.
+Make sure to check the compatibility of the package version with your application before integration.

 Note: Before integrating the package, ensure that the version you are using is compatible with the application.